Winter in Fairbanks Alaska

 First Impressions of Fairbanks

 Ensure you have a rental car set up ahead of time.
-I got there late in the evening, and there were no cars available.
+I got there late in the evening, and no cars were available.
 Good thing Hampton Inn, where I was staying, had a shuttle.

-The shuttle driver was so friendly and made sure that I saw the Northern Lights that were there to greet me to Alaska.
+The shuttle driver was so friendly and made sure that I saw the Northern Lights there to greet me to Alaska.
 He pointed out the Northern Lights to me as we drove to the hotel.
 A misty, blurry green haze above the trees.
 It almost looked like a glow from a nuclear power plant from a sci-fi movie.
 The driver mentioned that some people come up to see the lights and don’t see them.
-There was one couple that visited, and the Northern Lights were on their bucket list.
-As he was driving them back to the airport, he pointed to them in the sky and fulfilled their dream so; they wouldn’t go home without seeing them at all.
+One couple visited, and the Northern Lights were on their bucket list.
+As he drove them back to the airport, he pointed to them in the sky and fulfilled their dream so they wouldn’t go home without seeing them.

 Winter in Fairbanks Alaska

-As I was working with Fairbanks public transportation for my first full day, I started it by walking across the street to Walmart to pick up the bus.
+While working with Fairbanks public transportation for my first full day, I started it by walking across the street to Walmart to pick up the bus.
 Shit!
 It is cold out here! -10 degrees!
-There are no sidewalks so, I slipped & slid all the way over across the busy street.
-I’m sure there are sidewalks but, you can’t see them over the mounds of snow plowed on the side of the streets.
-I didn’t know where to pick up the bus so, went to the store and got directions.
+There are no sidewalks, so I slipped & slid all the way over across the busy street.
+I’m sure there are sidewalks, but you can’t see them over the mounds of snow plowed on the side of the streets.
+I didn’t know where to pick up the bus, so I went to the store and got directions.
 Found the bus stop but, I had to wait 40 minutes for the bus.
 There seem to be fewer buses and more time between runs.
 This is what I get for saving money.
 I wandered around Walmart until the bus was going to arrive.

 Meeting the Locals

-When I headed over to the stop, there was already a guy there.
+When I headed over to the stop, a guy was already there.
 He was very agitated because he couldn’t find his bus pass.
-This man I’m standing next to was taking everything out of his pockets and throwing it in the snow.
+This man I was standing next to was taking everything out of his pockets and throwing it in the snow.
 He was all chatty telling me his name was Patrick O’Shanahan, the first black Irish man I would meet.
 Patrick talked to me constantly while he looked for his ticket.
-He told me about all his jobs he had over the years.
-He mentioned how he had worked in the union and that he looked old but, was only 53.
-Told me about his lazy ex-girlfriend and how he ditched his car and claimed it was stolen and now rode the bus.
+He told me about all the jobs he had over the years.
+He mentioned how he had worked in the union and looked old but was only 53.
+He told me about his lazy ex-girlfriend and how he ditched his car, claimed it was stolen, and now rode the bus.
 Right before the bus turned the corner, he found his bus ticket.
 You never know what kind of characters you will meet on vacation.

-As I was transferring to another bus at the transit center, my boss called.
-Why is it that I can never go on vacation without having everything at work go up in flames without me being there?
-I talked with him for over a half hour to straightened it all out while standing outside freezing my face off.
-This is why I need vacations to get away from work and sometimes that doesn’t even go well.
+My boss called as I was transferring to another bus at the transit center.
+Why can I never go on vacation without having everything at work go up in flames without me being there?
+I talked with him for over a half hour to straighten it all out while standing outside, freezing my face off.
+I need vacations to escape work; sometimes, that doesn’t go well.

-I wish UBER was up in Fairbanks; it would have been more convenient than all buses & taxi’s that I took my one day in the city.
-What I didn’t like about the taxi service which I used at least five times was the wait.
-It took a minimum of 20 minutes or more for a cab to pick me up.
-I also didn’t like knowing how much it would cost until the ride was over.
-The weird thing I noticed that in every taxi, they had damage to their windshields (cracks going across the bottom of the glass).
-I asked my last driver if they all shared the same cars because I kept seeing the same damage.
+I wish UBER were up in Fairbanks; it would have been more convenient than all the buses & taxis that I took my one day in the city.
+I didn’t like the wait for the taxi service, which I used at least five times.
+A cab took a minimum of 20 minutes or more to pick me up.
+I also didn’t like knowing how much it would cost until the ride ended.
+The weird thing I noticed was that every taxi had damage to their windshields (cracks going across the bottom of the glass).
+I asked my last driver if they shared the same cars because I saw the same damage.
 He said it was from all the pebbles being kicked up at the intersections.
 They don’t use salt up there on the roads; they use dirt.

 The Northernmost Southern BBQ